 Examples

-Get it as JSON for scripts:
+Get the full list as JSON for scripts:

 Output